aesthetic-suite/framework/docs/design-system.md

         70: '#FE8484'
         80: '#FE8484'
         90: '#FE8484' # Darkest
+      # Colors can also be a single hexcode
+      black: '#000'

     # Mapping of pre-defined palettes to colors and their shades (from above).
     # Supports background and foreground targets, with multiple state variants.